MustardChef/WSABuilds/Fixes/WSA Stopped Working!.md

 &nbsp;
 &nbsp;

-##### ***You may encounter this problem, WSA has been working fine for you, but all of a sudden, it breaks/ stops working.
+##### ***You may encounter this problem.
+WSA has been working fine for you, but all of a sudden, it breaks/ stops working.
 You are distraught.
 What do you do, when WSA beloved had been borked.***

 &nbsp;